Remarks on the minimal model theory for log surfaces in the analytic setting: Abundance for -divisors Abundance for Q-divisors

 \section{\texorpdfstring{Abundance for $\mathbb{Q}$-divisors}{Abundance for Q-divisors}}

-In this section, we will prove the abundance theorem for $\mathbb{Q}$-divisors. \begin{lem}[Adjunction] Let $X$ be a normal complex surface and $A_j$ reduced irreducible closed subvariety of dimension 1.
+In this section, we will prove the abundance theorem for $\mathbb{Q}$-divisors. \begin{lemma}[Adjunction] Let $X$ be a normal complex surface, and $A_j$ a reduced irreducible closed subvariety of dimension 1.
 Then we have the short exact sequence